 After it ceased being used as a gaol it became a police lock-up until the late 1890s and then was used as accommodation for the Water Police, and afterwards as a storage facility for Fremantle Ports.

-Today, the Round House is a tourist attraction that explores the heritage of WA's oldest building, the Arthur Head area and a view over Bathers Beach.
-Don't miss the firing of the cannon at 1 pm each day.
+Today, the Round House is a tourist attraction that explores the heritage of WA's oldest building and the Arthur Head area with a unique view over Bathers Beach.
+It is run by passionate volunteers who are a wealth of information about the history of Fremantle, its maritime history and its historic buildings.